Depression: Frequently Asked Questions

-Yes, depression is a serious, but treatable, mental problem.
+Yes.
+Depression is a serious but treatable mental illness.
 It is a medical problem, not a personal weakness.
-It also is very common, affecting 10 percent of the U.S. population at any given time.
-Everybody at one point or another will feel sadness as a reaction to loss, grief or injured self-esteem, but clinical depression, called “major depressive disorder” by doctors, is a serious medical illness that needs professional diagnosis and treatment.
+It also is very common.
+All people, at one point or another, will feel sadness as a reaction to loss, grief, or injured self-esteem.
+However, clinical depression—called "major depressive disorder" by medical providers—is a serious illness that needs professional diagnosis and treatment.
 About 6.7% of adults in the United States experience major depressive disorder each year.

 Do children get depression?

 Yes.
 Children are subject to the same factors that cause depression in adults.
-These include: changes in physical health, life events, heredity (inheritance), environment and chemical disturbances in the brain.
-It is estimated that 2.5 percent of children in the age group of 6 to 12 have depression.
+These include: changes in physical health, life events, heredity, environment, and chemical disturbances in the brain.
+It is estimated that 2% of U.S. children in the age group of 6 to 12 have depression.
 The rate of overall major depression rises at puberty to about 4% in the U.S.